-Now that you know what life coaching is, it should be easier to know if it’s right for you.
+Now that you know the answer to ‘what is life coaching?’, it should be easier to know if it’s right for you.
 People who decide to get a life coach are serious about achieving their aspirations and reaching their full potential.
 It’s easy to be distracted by tedious day-to-day tasks and keep putting your ambitions on the long finger.
 But the moment you sign up for life coaching the negative cycle stops because you have made a conscious investment in yourself and your future.

 Ready to break the cycle?
-Find your coach today and start shaping your future.
+Find a life coach today and start shaping your future.

 Book a free 15-minute call with one of our life coaches today